bgoonz/BGOONZ_BLOG_2.0/notes/articles/Regular Expressions  Eloquent JavaScript.md

 [](#p_F+JgzwxLtK)Regular expression objects have properties.
 One such property is `source`, which contains the string that expression was created from.
 Another property is `lastIndex`, which controls, in some limited circumstances, where the next match will start.

 [](#p_Ld5Vcdy0jB)Those circumstances are that the regular expression must have the global (`g`) or sticky (`y`) option enabled, and the match must happen through the `exec` method.
-Again, a less confusing solution would have been to just allow an extra argument to be passed to `exec`, but confusion is an essential feature of JavaScript’s regular expression interface.
+Again, a less confusing solution would have been to just allow an extra argument to be passed to `exec`, but confusion is an essential feature of JavaScript's regular expression interface.

 [](#c_nXsHtqIJdF)let pattern \= /y/g;
 pattern.lastIndex \= 3;